wa7nwp/nwp2019/19500_nwp20/19503_jnos2pi_alpha.md

 + BBS/local login functionality
     + Connect to the local user/BBS client
     + Connect to BBS from remote system.
 Either additional JNOS or Telnet on connected workstations
+    + Packet aka AX25 is not supported yet.
+Perhaps A2 or A3.
 + Email by TCP between JNOS systems -
     + Simple SMTP Email - internal only as real world Email is now much more complicated
 + Finger client and Server - easy service to turn on, interesting and sometimes even useful.